 Coming ashore they stepped off the shallop onto a large flat rock–which in later years would be remembered as “Plymouth Rock”–and they began the challenging task of carving a village out of the raw wilderness.
 In God’s providence, this site proved to have been an area which in the past had supported an Indian village.
 There were cleared fields and abundant resources for their future prosperity all around; but not a single Indian!
 They now just had to build shelters so that they could get through the cold winter months.

-With an abiding hope and every expectation of God’s blessing they set about their work of constructing a store house, a few small cabins, cutting lots of firewood, and stockpiling whatever food they could find for the lean months ahead.
+With an abiding hope and every expectation of God’s blessing they set about the work of constructing a stout store house, building a few small cabins, cutting lots of firewood, and stockpiling whatever food they could find for the lean months ahead.
 Regarding their character, Pastor John Robinson and Elder William Brewster had noted in a letter to one of their financial backers, “We are not like some, whom small things discourage, or small discontents cause to wish themselves at home again.”
 No, these people were made of sterner stuff!
 They knew that they were “Pilgrims” and they looked “forward to the city that has foundations, whose designer and builder is God.”
 (Heb.
 11:10).

 “There is therefore now no condemnation for those who are in Christ Jesus.
 For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.”
 Romans 8:1-2